This page may contain affiliate links. Learn More.

 You can use scrap materials to save money on raised beds.
 Most fence panels are cedar, if you find a discarded privacy fence or other discarded wood, you can build raised beds out of scraps.
 Check out how we built cheap raised beds for our preschool garden.

 The best wood for raised garden beds is cedar.
 It will last the longest, hold up to moisture and repel bugs.
 Pine is also a good choice.
 The best choice for making beds is what you have available.
+And you can fill raised beds on a budget too.
+Click here to see how.

 To see more examples of gardens and beds, including the Growing a Greener World raised beds, get some vegetable garden ideas from these garden tours.